 - Boulevard Hotel: A small business hotel with great rates, this option is a little further from everything.
 The rooms also lack some of the amenities you’d get at other locations.
 Luckily, the hotel has its own onsite Asian restaurant and the streets around the hotel provide a few more dining options.

 - Haka Hotel Newmarket: This three-star hotel is a unique place to stay.
 It’s another business hotel with shared facilities.
 You can access the in-house coffee hub or shared workspaces during your stay or retreat to your small, comfortable room.

 ✔ The most recommended area to stay in Auckland for nightlife & great food

 The waterfront covers a large portion of northern Auckland, including several smaller neighbourhoods.
 If you’re looking for world-class restaurants or boat rides around the bay, check out Viaduct Harbour.

 The harbour contains a mixture of residential and entertainment blocks.
 It’s also near the water, so you’ll see plenty of boats and yachts coming and going.

-This is one of the busiest areas of the city.
+This is one of the busiest areas of Auckland.
 It’s not the best spot for those wanting peace and relaxation or families that want a quiet place to rest, but a fantastic choice for where to stay in Auckland for travellers looking to experience the city’s nightlife and food scene.

 You could also look for accommodations in the waterfront area of Britomart, at the northern end of Queen Street.
-It’s another one of the city’s top shopping neighbourhoods and a hotspot for nightlife, but tends to remain a little more low-key during the day.
+It’s another one of the the top shopping neighbourhoods in Auckland and a hotspot for nightlife, but tends to remain a little more low-key during the day.